 It’s all about wildlife and sand dune adventures today.

 10:30am – Quad Biking in Worimi National Park

-We’re going to kick off your Port Stephens itinerary with a bang, by going quad biking on the largest moving sand dunes in the Southern Hemisphere!
+We’re going to kick off your Port Stephens itinerary with a bang, by going quad biking on the Stockton Sand Dunes.
+These are the largest moving sand dunes in the Southern Hemisphere!

 Book into the 11am morning tour with Sand Dune Adventures (definitely reserve your spot ahead of time, as they only have limited availability), and meet them at their office 30 minutes before departure for the official check-in.

 After a short drive to the base, you’ll be given a safety briefing before jumping on your high-powered quad bikes for an hour of epic fun.